-- 1. Committing arson or creating or causing fire without obtaining prior approval from Fire and Life Safety. - 2.
-Causing an unwanted alarm for fire or smoke. - 3.
-Careless, negligent, or improper handling of, tampering with or obstructing the fire alarm system, smoke detectors, sprinkler system, emergency exits, carbon monoxide detectors, fire extinguishers, exit signs, and other life safety equipment. - 4.
-Failing to evacuate a University building during any fire and/or emergency alarms, including drills; reentering the building before receiving the all-clear from University staff. - 5.
-Failing to report any instance of fire or smoke to Public Safety or other University official. - 6.
-Propping open doors in residence buildings with enclosed corridors (e.g. Pralle-Sodaro, Henley, Sandhu Residence Center, The K, and Glass Hall). - 7.
-Possessing and/or using candles, incense, oil lamps, helium tanks, fog/smoke machines, butane torches, and other combustible and/or flame-producing items in the residence areas, including items prohibited under Cooking/Kitchens and Electrical Appliances in Appendix 4.
-Burning candles in any campus building is prohibited (except for those events specifically scheduled through the Fish Interfaith Center and other approved events). - 8.
-Artificial trees and potted, live trees are permitted in University residence halls.
+- Committing arson or creating or causing fire without obtaining prior approval from Fire and Life Safety. - Causing an unwanted alarm for fire or smoke. - Careless, negligent, or improper handling of, tampering with or obstructing the fire alarm system, smoke detectors, sprinkler system, emergency exits, carbon monoxide detectors, fire extinguishers, exit signs, and other life safety equipment. - Failing to evacuate a University building during any fire and/or emergency alarms, including drills; re-entering the building before receiving the all-clear from University staff.

+- Failing to report any instance of fire or smoke to Public Safety or other University official. - Propping open doors in residence buildings with enclosed corridors (e.g. Pralle-Sodaro, Henley, Sandhu Residence Center, The K, and Glass Hall). - Possessing and/or using candles, incense, oil lamps, helium tanks, fog/smoke machines, butane torches, and other combustible and/or flame-producing items in the residence areas, including items prohibited under Cooking/Kitchens and Electrical Appliances in Appendix 4.
+These items may be confiscated by University staff and returned at a later date.
+Burning candles in any campus building is prohibited (except for those events specifically scheduled through the Fish Interfaith Center and other approved events). - Artificial trees and potted, live trees are permitted in University residence halls.
 No cut trees are permitted in the residence halls.
-Extension cords may not be used for holiday lights or other electric lights or items. - 9.
-Possessing and/or using multi-plugs, hoverboards, halogen lamps or extension cords in the residence area.
-Power strips with surge protectors are permitted but may not be extended by plugging one into another. - 10.
-Possessing and/or using fireworks, sparklers, smoke bombs, CO2 cartridges, explosives, flammable chemicals, or other hazardous materials. - 11.
-Possessing and/or using barbeques and other outdoor cooking equipment in the residence halls and apartments except those provided by the University.
-University-provided outdoor cooking equipment
+Extension cords may not be used for holiday lights or other electric lights or items. - Possessing and/or using multi-plugs, hoverboards, halogen lamps or extension cords in the residence area.
+Power strips with surge protectors are permitted but may not be extended by plugging one into another. - Possessing and/or using fireworks, sparklers, smoke bombs, CO2 cartridges, explosives, flammable chemicals, or other hazardous materials. - Possessing and/or using barbeques and other outdoor cooking equipment in the residence halls and apartments except those provided by the University-provided outdoor cooking equipment can only be used in designated areas. - Attaching excessive wall coverings or other items to walls and/or ceilings.